-To help those who are not yet TrueTyme users understand what our TT clock game adds to conventional clock and watch time, consider its various colorful displays within the context of three astro-illogical paradoxes and anomalies, and an unexpected miracle of sorts, all four of them unconventional challenges to conventional wisdom...
+To help those of you what our TT smart clock and smart watch "game" adds to conventional clock and watch time, consider its various colorful displays within the context of several astro-illogical paradoxes and anomalies -- and an unexpected miracle of sorts, all four of them unconventional challenges to conventional wisdom...

 * Every day has a day and night.

 * We have the sun in the morning and the moon at night.
 But, truth be told, the moon is up there in the sky some mornings soon after sunrise -- and at other times, up there in the late afternoon sky right before sunset.

 * We call the time when the sun is journeying below us, "night".
-Yet, as if it does not matter, we do not have a word for when the moon is journeying below us as well.
-This last is something that is likely to change moving forward, as it is now known that we all have moon clocks within us as well as sun clocks.
+Yet, as if it does not matter, we do not have a word for when the moon is journeying below us as well -- even though it is now known that we all have moon clocks within us as well as sun clocks!!!
 BTW, if you are curious, more about how that discovery was made in Professor Richard Cytowic, M.D.'s Touched By The Moon column in Psychology Today.)
 BTW2, after reading about those amazing internal moon clocks of ours, you now know more about the real possibility of effects of the moon on you than many sleep experts.
 Furthermore, to really blow your mind, READ THIS! :-) After which, if you do nothing else on this site, folks, learn about the amazing background and values of Dr. David A. Goodman -- not just one of the few chronobiologists in the world who refused to be seduced by Big Pharma, but also one of its greatest discoverers and inventors, per this awsome interview.

 Furthermore, of huge importance, it is now also known -- by those in the know (including now you) that every day and night of each day, our internal circadian clocks need to be re-synced to the passage of the sun in the sky above us.
 AND ALSO in the "undersky" below us.
 And very likely our circalunar clocks too.